Updated July 6, 2023

 Introduction to Tkinter Spinbox

 Tkinter Spinbox widget is an alternative to the Entry widget.
 It can be used to replace ordinary entry where the user can choose from a limited number of values only.
 When there are a fixed number of values, and we want to select the values, we use a spinbox widget, a standard Tkinter entry widget variant.
 And it is very much like an ordinary widget except that it can specify the values to be allowed, which can be either range or a tuple.
 This spinbox widget is available only in the versions of python above 2.3.

 Syntax of Tkinter Spinbox:

 w = Spinbox(master, option,..)

 where master represents the parent window, and option is the list of options that can be used for the widget, and options are the key-value pairs that are separated by commas.

 Tkinter Spinbox Widget

 The most commonly used list of options for the widget are:

-- active background: This option represents the slider color and the arrowheads color when the mouse is placed over them.
+- active background: This option represents the slider colour and the arrowheads colour when the mouse is placed over them.

 - bg: This option represents the slider colour and the arrowheads colour when the mouse is not placed over them.

 - bd: The trough is covered by three-d borders around the entire perimeter of the trough, and this option represents its width.
 It also represents the width of the three-d effect on arrowheads and slider.
 By default, the trough has no borders around the perimeter of the trough, and the arrowheads and slider have a two-pixel border.

 - command: This option calls the procedure whenever there is a movement of the scrollbar.

 - font: This represents the font to be used in the widget.

 - fg: This represents the color of the text in the spinbox.

 - cursor: When the mover is present over the scrollbar, this option appears.